 See the academic requirements for the College of Osteopathic Medicine

 Find the information you need to conduct your research and academic studies

 View abstracts and watch webcasts

 Kansas City, Missouri

 KCU recognizes that, in order for our students to be successful now and in the future, access to academic resources are critical, especially in regard to technology.
 Therefore, KCU is moving to a tablet-based curriculum to both increase sustainability efforts, as well as to give our students a technological edge.KCU provides tablet technology to all of our students.
-Incoming students receive the newest model of iPad available as of March the year they matriculate.
 The iPad offers 64 GB of storage and is WiFi only (no direct cellular capability).
 Student iPads are distributed during orientation week.
 By providing students with tools and resources to help them achieve their goals, our University hopes to help students succeed at every level of their career.

 *Specifications are subject to change with product upgrades.

 Q. Do students get to choose between an iPad and an iPad mini?A. No, incoming students will receive an iPad during orientation, which will be used throughout their academic term at KCU.

 Q. I received an iPad as part of the COB program.
 Do I get another iPad when I enter the COM program?A. No, KCU students will receive one iPad throughout their academic term at KCU even if they graduated from the COB program.

 Q. Can students keep their iPads after graduation?A. Yes, upon graduation, students may keep their iPads.
 If a student withdraws or is dismissed for any reason, the iPad must be returned to the University.